kubeflow/website/content/en/docs/started/architecture.md

 +++
-title = "Kubeflow Overview"
+title = "Architecture"
-description = "How Kubeflow helps you organize your ML workflow" weight = 10
+description = "An overview of Kubeflow's architecture" weight = 10
 +++

 <!--